IgniteUI/help-topics/topics/02_Controls/igScheduler/00_igScheduler_Overview.md

 The Week View of the `igScheduler` is visualizing all seven week days based on the currently selected day.
 This view contains time-slot segments with same length and different height based on the time range of the appointment.

-The following screenshot shown the Week View along with its visual elements:
+The following screenshot shows the Week View along with its visual elements:

 1. Navigation Header